Find Grad Schools

 157 Yearly Graduations

 The most popular school in the United States for hospitality students seekinga master's degree is Florida International University.
 Each year, around 58,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $4,721 per year, while in-state graduate students, on average, pay $8,912 per year.
-During the 2020-2021 academic year, 157 people received their master's degree in hospitality from FIU.
-Around 46% of these students were from an underrepresented racial-ethnic group, and 72% were women.
+The average in-state tuition for full-time undergraduates is $4,721 per year, while in-state graduate students, on average, pay $9,119 per year.
+During the most recent year for which we have data, 157 people received their master's degree in hospitality from FIU.
+About 67% of this group were women, and 56% were students from an underrepresented racial-ethnic group.

 #2